dividedbyzeroco/warp-server/readme.md

 These keys are specifically set by the server and cannot be modified by the user.

-## REST API

-The REST API makes it easy to handle operations being made to Objects.
-After initializing the server by following the instructions above, the following endpoints are readily made available for use by client-side applications.

 ### Headers

-When making HTTP requests to the REST API, it is important that the API Key is set.
+When making HTTP requests to the Object API, it is important that the API Key is set.
 To do so, remember to set the `X-Warp-API-Key` header for your request:

 `X-Warp-API-Key: 12345678abcdefg`